 - You can also attend networking events hosted by your IBEX partner school.
 Try to connect with their career center and ask local students about opportunities while you are abroad.
 Our IBEX partner schools also attract top business to their campuses, and sometimes it is easier for you to stand out and make an impression at networking events when you can tell a recruiter you are studying abroad.
 Being abroad is a great talking point!

-- If you get an interview with an employer, schedule a time and then email email@example.com.
-Wasserman will reach out to the employer on your behalf to see if they are willing to interview you virtually or by phone during your time slot.
+- If you are selected for an interview, please sign up for an interview slot in eastern standard time, and then reach out to email@example.com as soon as possible so that they can confirm with the employer that they would be willing to conduct a virtual interview with you.
 Most companies will do first-round virtual interviews, but ultimately it is up to the company to decide.
-Please note: Employers who use OCR are not required to offer a virtual second round/‘Super Day’.
+Please note: Employers who use OCI are not required to offer a virtual second round/‘Super Day’.
 They may ask you to have this in person.
 In this case, try to arrange for this interview to be conducted when you return to the USA.

 - You should also ask potential employers if they offer any "virtual recruiting" opportunities.